beda-software/tk3/README.md

 ## Architecture

-Kubernetes based platform for jupiter with strong Github integration
+TK3 is a kubernetes based platform for jupiter with strong Github integration.

 ## Installation